Understanding Dyslexia & How We Can Help

 Is Dyslexia Lifelong?

 Yes, dyslexia is a lifelong neurological difference—it does not go away with age.
-However, with the right support and evidence-based instruction (MSL), individuals with dyslexia can learn to read, write, and spell effectively, and they often develop strategies to manage challenges throughout their lives.
+However, with the right support and evidence-based instruction (MSL), individuals with dyslexia can learn to read, write and spell effectively.